famesjranko/hiveKeepers-containerised-data-visualisation-system/README.md

 ---

 ### Data Visualisation Application (Dash)
-The data visualisation application is written using the Dash Plotl framework and consists of 4 plotted charts from data aquired from the Hivekeeper MySQL aviary database.
+The data visualisation application is written using the Dash Plotly framework and consists of 4 plotted charts from data acquired from the HiveKeepers MySQL aviary database.

-The app is built using the main hivekeeper_app.py for the central logic, and the buiilding and displaying of charts.
-There are two seperate database update scripts one for initial startup (startup_update_db.py) and one for updating incremental updates once a local database is in place.
+The app is built using the main hivekeeper_app.py for the central logic, and the building and displaying of charts.
+There are two separate database update scripts one for initial start-up (startup_update_db.py) and one for updating incremental updates once a local database is in place.

 There is also a helper script (hivekeepers_helpers.py) which houses the main functions for data handling (getting data from local SQLite db), data cleaning and data building for charts.

 There is also a config file (hivekeepers_config.py) for storing relevant STATIC variables and the MySQL remote database credentials.

 These files are all stored in project folder: container1/dash_app/
-and on container2 in folder: /home/hivekeeper/dash_app/
+and on the running container2 in folder: /home/hivekeeper/dash_app/

 ---